lenkiefer/lenkiefer.github.com/_posts/2016-05-15-mortgage-rates-some-perspective.md

 {% highlight r %}
 #Load some data stored in a text file called "pmms30yr"
-#these data have one column of dates, one column of rates, and a helper column called year
+#these data have one column of dates, one column of rates, and helper columns called year and week (week number)
 pmms30yr <- fread("pmms30yr.txt")
 pmms30yr$date<-as.Date(pmms30yr$date, format="%m/%d/%Y")